Have you or a loved one been diagnosed with a hernia and are not sure what caused it?

 What is a hernia?

-In many cases, if left untreated, hernias can cause dangerous complications.
+If left untreated, hernias can cause serious complications.
 Spending a few minutes educating yourself on the causes and risk factors can help you prevent a hernia or, if needed, take the necessary steps to have the hernia treated.
-Treatment is common and can help you get back to your normal life quicker and with less pain.
+Treatment, which will almost always require hernia surgery, is common and can help you get back to your normal life quicker and with less pain.

 Causes of Hernias